+//replace the water fountain in the figure

 FIG. D.1 A CENTRALIZED ACCESS POINT TPD SCHEME

 The example TPD in figure D.2 would typically be manned continuously as it is more likely to be visited periodically to ensure its condition and serviceability remain satisfactory and to replenish its static assets’ contents.